gdrlab/cascaded-sqli-detection/README.md

 ## Requirements

 - (recommended) Google Colab account, or any other Jupyter Notebook with GPU support.
-- For running on local machines, use [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+- (optional) If you want to run on local machines, use [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 Mamba package search is significantly faster than Anaconda (or [Anaconda](https://www.anaconda.com/products/distribution) environment)
 ## Setup
 ### For Google Colab setup
-- Upload all files into your Google Drive (e.g. '/content/drive/MyDrive/Akademik/Research and Projects/Sakir Hoca Projects/AI Security Intelligence/Codes/20230331_sqli_colab')
+- Upload all GitHub files into your Google Drive (e.g. '/content/drive/MyDrive/Akademik/Research and Projects/Sakir Hoca Projects/AI Security Intelligence/Codes/20230331_sqli_colab')
 - Update the hardcoded paths and run 'main.ipynb'
 ### (optional) For local setup
 You can skip this part if you use Google Colab.